cb-agr/agriPlot/README.md

 **Arguments**

-radin: is the radius of each pivot track in <u>**meters**</u>.
+radin: is the radius of each pivot track in **meters**.
 Values can be stored using e.g.: c(54.577,103.475,152.119,200.906,263.136,325.574,387.55) where each comma separated value represents a track radius.
 Radius measurements for radin should be taken as close as possible to the center of the pivot stop and to the end of each respective track.

 cpLong: This is longitude coordinate for the center pivot.
 Should be taken right at the very center of the pivot stop.

 cpLat: This is latitude coordinate for the center pivot.
 Should be taken right at the very center of the pivot stop.

 **Examples**